jonathonracz/GoatMix/README.md

 ## Appendix

-Our "Actual source code", i.e. all our app's code, can be found in `/MobileMix/Source`.
+Our "actual" source code, i.e. all our app's code, can be found in `/MobileMix/Source`.
+External meta-project dependencies for the project are in `/External`.
+Statically linked dependencies are in `/MobileMix/Source/External`.